-The audited financial statements are scheduled to be presented to the Ethics, Transparency and Audit Panel for approval on 27th September 2023 and published thereafter.
+The approval of the audited financial statements was minuted by the Ethics, Transparency and Audit Panel on 23rd November 2023.

 8. CRITICAL JUDGEMENTS IN APPLYING ACCOUNTING POLICIES

 In applying the accounting policies set out in the Accounts, the Authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the Statement of Accounts are: